Charles Middleton (actor)

 Charles Brown Middleton (October 3, 1874 – April 22, 1949) was an American stage and film actor.
 During a film career that began at age 46 and lasted almost 30 years, he appeared in nearly 200 films as well as numerous plays.
 Sometimes credited as Charles B. Middleton, he is perhaps best remembered for his role as the villainous emperor Ming the Merciless in the three Flash Gordon serials made between 1936 and 1940.

 Career

-Born in Elizabethtown, Kentucky, Middleton worked in a traveling circus, in vaudeville, and acted in live theatre before he turned to motion pictures in 1920.
-Middleton's success as a character actor, however, did not become firmly established until the sound era in films.
-His ominous baritone voice proved ideal for villainous roles, and he became an ideal foil for comedy stars Harold Lloyd, Eddie Cantor, Wheeler & Woolsey, and Laurel and Hardy.
+Born in Elizabethtown, Kentucky, Middleton worked in a traveling circus and in vaudeville, and acted on stage before he turned to motion pictures in 1920.
+Middleton's success as a character actor, however, did not become firmly established until the sound era in films, when he became known for his resounding, stentorian speaking voice.
+When Harold Lloyd decided to remake his silent film Welcome Danger in the new sound-film process, he replaced the silent-film villain with Charles Middleton, whose spoken dialogue projected a more pronounced threat to Lloyd's screen character.
+Middleton's ominous baritone made him an excellent foil for Lloyd, Eddie Cantor, Wheeler & Woolsey, and especially Laurel and Hardy.